Areas of Expertise (6)

 Extreme Leadership treks in Patagonia, Andes test MBA students’ skills

-Berkeley Haas News
+Berkeley Haas News online

 On day six of an Andes climbing trek last January, a group of 10 Haas students were descending from the peak of Cerro el Plomo, a 17,800 foot mountain near Santiago, Chile.
 As they were taking their first steps back to base camp, a powerful lightning storm rolled in earlier than expected.
 The group rushed down the mountain, fearing they could be hit by lightning at any moment.
 “You could hear the (hiking) poles crackling,” said Harris Googe, MBA 18, who was the team leader that day.
 After a day of climbing that started well before dawn, Googe thought that the hard part was behind them, only to realize how dangerous it was to be on a ridge at this altitude.
 “My hair was standing on end out from my hood and standing straight up,” she said.
 While this descent was more extreme than most, it reflects what MBA students at Haas might experience in a new course taught by Professors Jennifer Chatman and Omri Even-Tov.